Jewish Brigade: Medals and awards

 Among the brigade's soldiers, 78 were mentioned in dispatches, and 20 received military decorations (7 Military Medals, 7 Order of the British Empire medals, 4 Military Crosses, and 2 US awards).
 Veterans of the Brigade were later entitled to the Volunteer Ribbon and the Fighters against Nazis Medal of the State of Israel.

 In October 2018, after a unanimous support vote by the Italian Parliament, the war flag of the Jewish Brigade Group was awarded the Italian "Medaglia d'Oro al Valor Militare" for its contribution to the liberation of Italy during World War II.
 The medal was attached to the warflag of the Israeli 7th Armored Brigade, heirs of the Jewish Brigade Group, in a celebration at the Bet Hagdudim (Battalions Museum) in Avihayil.

 Legacy

 The Jewish Brigade inspired numerous memoires, books and films.
 In 1998, filmmakers Chuck Olin (Director) and Matthew Palm (co-producer) released their award-winning documentary, In Our Own Hands.
 The film aired on PBS in the United States and played in numerous film festivals around the world.

 In popular culture

 In Leon Uris novel Exodus, and the subsequent film, protagonist Ari Ben Canaan of the Haganah succeeds in organising the movement of refugees to Palestine, through his experience of action and use of procedures gained during the war as an officer of the Jewish Brigade.

+Political controversy in Italy

+During the 2026 Liberation Day commemoration in Italy (25 Aprile), tensions arose in several Italian cities, especially in Milan, regarding the participation of representatives associated with the Jewish Brigade.
+The group has been part traditionally represented during this commemoration, since the aftermath of the war.

+On April 25th 2026, some pro-Palestinian activist groups and segments of the organizing committees objected to the Brigade’s presence, citing the ongoing conflict in the Middle East and opposing the display of Israeli symbols during the commemoration.
+In certain instances, this led to restrictions on participation extended to autonomous Jewish citizens, tensions along the procession routes, and reports of the Brigade’s representatives being blocked or asked to withdraw from the marches.

+Critics of the exclusions argued that preventing participation risked distorting the historical record of the resistance and the allied war effort in Italy.